How to Build a Simple Screen Door

 A screen door on your house, garage, shed, or gazebo allows fresh air and extra light while keeping out insects, leaves, pollen, and other airborne detritus.
 With a screen door, you'll enjoy the energy-saving benefits of keeping your door and windows open instead of running costly air conditioning.

+While it can be tempting to buy a screen door from your local home improvement store, this is a project many DIYers can handle on their own—especially where a less formal appearance is adequate, such as for a shed, garage, or back porch.
 Factory-built screen doors can be costly and complicated, with features such as pneumatic closure tubes, solid lower panels, locks, and sliding glass inserts.
 While these screen doors definitely have their advantages, a do-it-yourself screen door can be built along far more basic lines and for much cheaper.

 You'll also want to construct the screen door on a perfectly flat surface.
 Any variations will be transferred to your screen door as you build it.
-A concrete slab, such as a garage floor in good condition is a suitable surface.
+A concrete slab, such as a garage floor in good condition, is a suitable surface.

 Equipment / Tools

-- Electric miter saw
+- Power miter saw or circular saw

 - Tape measure